kjames88/CarND-Advanced-Lane-Lines/README.md

 ####Binary Image Generation####

 The S channel in HLS color space works well as a starting point.
 I thresholded this high enough to remove most of the scenery while leaving most of the lane lines.
-My threshold strips this image down enough that I kept it without additional masking and then added on gradient filtered pixels.
-Sobel x and y gradients are computed using grayscale.
+While the S channel is the primary detector, a Red channel threshold is ANDd with the S channel result.
+This modification was made to prevent shadows from registering in the final result.
+In the interest of preserving lane-like lines, gradient analysis is also used.
+Sobel x and y gradients are computed on grayscale.
 Arctan is then used to compute gradient angle (in this case a large kernel is used in the gradient function).
 I found that this output needed to be thresholded to a narrow range to avoid adding too much noise.
 I also mixed in a thresholded y-gradient (small kernel) to further limit the retained pixels to more vertical lines.
-The two Sobel results are ANDd and then ORd with the S channel to create the binary image used for lane line detection.
+The two Sobel results are ANDd and then ORd with the S and R channels to create the binary image used for lane line detection.

 ####Perspective Transform####